TrigrH/counterapp/README.md

   - Easy to use — just draw/drag a line to who you’re attacking.
 That’s it.
   - Supports Partners with no extra effort, Infect commanders, and self-damage.
   - A clear interface that always has your commmander damage on display.
-- Free (on Android), no network requirements, and the source will be available on GitHub.
+- Free (on Android),  tiny under 4mb download, and the source will be available on GitHub.
 - Zero backend server requirements.
-Tiny under 4mb download.
 No API nonsense — it’s a life counter; you don’t need that.
 - Future-proof design.
 A new mechanic you need to track comes out tomorrow?
 Already supported.
 You can create any floating labels or counters you like — it even supports emoji to track colored mana.
 - Fully customizable.
 Per-player editing lets you size, rotate, and move the counter stack.
 Your device, your layout.
 - Full autosaving.
 Accidentally close the app?
 No problem — it remembers.